Pecorino: Italy’s Most Protected Cheese

 Salting

-The cheese is then salted and placed in a cool, humid aging room where it will mature for a period of time.
-The length of aging can vary depending on the type of Pecorino being produced, but can range from several weeks to several months.
+The cheese is then salted and placed in a cool, humid ageing room where it will mature for a period of time.
+The length of ageing can vary depending on the type of Pecorino being produced, but can range from several weeks to several months.
 And this leads us to our next question.

 What are the different ages of Pecorino?

-The aging process of Pecorino cheese can vary depending on the type of Pecorino being produced.
+The ageing process of Pecorino cheese can vary depending on the type of Pecorino being produced.
 Here are three examples of different ages of Pecorino with tasting notes on each.

 Fresco